What Is Equine Chiropractic and How Does It Work?

 Source: UC Davis Center for Equine Health

-Because chiropractic care focuses on the spine, it is often referred to as “spinal manipulative therapy,” and can be a valuable part of your horse's healthcare routine.
+As chiropractic treatment centres on the spine, it is commonly described as “spinal manipulative therapy” and can serve as a beneficial component of a well-rounded equine healthcare programme.

 What to expect during a chiropractic appointment